Medina, Ohio: Education

 The Medina County Career Center serves the Medina City School District and provides career education for 11th and 12th graders, as well as adult and continuing education for adults.
-Other schools in Medina include St. Francis Xavier School, a Roman Catholic parochial school serving Preschool (Pre-K) through 8th grade, and Medina Christian Academy, a non-denominational Protestant parochial school serving Pre-K through 12th grade.
+Other schools in Medina include St. Francis Xavier School, a Roman Catholic parochial school serving preschool (Pre-K) through 8th grade, and Medina Christian Academy, a non-denominational Protestant parochial school serving Pre-K through 12th grade.
 The Medina County Career Center-South Campus is a quarter-mile south of the city and offers adult and continuing education in law enforcement (in partnership with the Medina County Sheriff's Office), and paramedic and Emergency Medical Technician (E.M.T.) training.
 Medina also is home to the Walton School of Auctioneering.

 The Medina County District Library Main Library is in Medina.

 Media

-Medina is served by a daily newspaper, The Medina County Gazette which is published every day of the week except Sundays and federal holidays, and a free weekly newspaper, The Medina Post, published every Saturday.
-In addition, the Akron Beacon Journal and the Cleveland Plain Dealer occasionally cover the city and Medina County.
+Medina is served by a daily newspaper, the Medina County Gazette which is published every day of the week except Sundays and federal holidays, and a free weekly newspaper, The Medina Post, published every Saturday.
+The Akron Beacon Journal and the Cleveland Plain Dealer occasionally cover the city and Medina County.

 Medina is served by numerous television and radio stations from both the Greater Cleveland, Greater Akron and Greater Canton areas.

+Government

+The city's mayor is James A. Shields, an Independent and former city council member who was elected on November 4, 2025.
+Mayor James A. Shields was sworn into office at an organizational meeting of the city council on January 6, 2026.